RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker.md

 <a href="LICENSE.md"><img src="https://raw.githubusercontent.com/v1s1t0r1sh3r3/airgeddon/docker/imgs/banners/airgeddon_docker.png" align="left" hspace="10" vspace="6"></a>
 To run a container based on a Docker image to execute `airgeddon`, bear in mind that it should be run on a system running X Window because it runs xterm windows used for some features.

+`airgeddon` Docker image is based on Kali Linux.
 Below, there is a docker run command as example.
 The image is going to be automatically downloaded from [Dockerhub]/[Dockercloud] and then a Docker container is going to be run.
 It will launch `airgeddon` script automatically inside the container:
 <br/>
 ```
 docker run --rm -ti --name airgeddon --net=host --privileged -p 3000:3000 -v /path/to/some/dir/on/your/host:/io v1s1t0r1sh3r3/airgeddon